 After we got it working, I decided (foolishly, in hindsight) that I didn’t have the basement space for the wig wag, and that I couldn’t justify $2,500 sunk into an otherwise useless, loud, rusty piece of metal.
 So I sold it to a guy in Southern California for $2,750.
 He drove for eight hours in a truck to get it and was thrilled.

 I still have the SP Dude Ranch Poster, worth about $400, and I sold the pinball back glass for $150.
 So if you count the $400 car repair I basically came out even on the deal.
-But of all my antiques transactions, this is the one I’d most like to have back – the one the got away.
+But of all my antiques transactions, this is the one I’d most like to have back – the one that got away.